(The LONG version was published in Practical Sailor in 4 parts in Spring 2015.)

 - We've used these for 10 years and never built any biomass in the tank.
-If the tank stays clean and the carbon removes most organic material, their not much for the bug to eat.
+If the tank stays clean and the carbon removes most organic material, there isn't much for the bugs to eat.

-- The residual is not going to last more than 24 hours anyway, and...
+- The chlorine residual is not going to last more than 24 hours, and finally...

 ...
-Based upon testing (mine), the hose end filters only remove about 10-20 % of the chlorine anyway.
+Testing (mine and others) confirms that hose end filters only remove about 10-20 % of the chlorine anyway.
 The flow rates are simply too great to give the residence time needed for effective removal.
-Honest, it's a hoax, but we're conditioned to buy carbon.
-A brief review of the certification documents will show that they only had to remove 25% of the chlorine to claim "removal,", and the test was often run at a reduced flow rate.
+Honest, it's a marketing hoax, but we're conditioned to buy carbon.
+A brief review of the certification documents will show that they are only required to remove 25% of the chlorine to claim "removal,", and the test was run at a greatly reduced flow rate.
 Get some aquarium test tapes and run your own tests.
 You'll be stunned.

-An even better solution is a 1 micron Baja water filter, featured in Practical Sailor.
+A much better solution is a 1 micron Baja water filter, featured in Practical Sailor.
 My invention, you're going to love it.
-Perfect for tap water, rainwater or jerry can water.
+Perfect for tap water, rainwater, and jerry can water.